avimanyu786/TrajectoryMergeAssist/paper.md

 extended simulations, the user can use the combined trajectory obtained previously and merge it with the third and so on.

-The tool has been written in Python and makes use of *Tkinter*, one of Python's own GUI programming toolkits.
-Another version has also been written in Python3.
+The tool has been written in Python 2.7 and makes use of *Tkinter*, one of Python's own GUI programming toolkits.
+Another version has also been written in Python 3.

 ## Key Features